Konjkov/QMC-snakemake-workflow/README.md

         Where:
         * __nstep__ - number of VMC statistic accumulation steps.

-        This rule is not required to calculate the DMC energy? but it may be required if you need the VMC energy with high accuracy.
+        This rule is not required to calculate the DMC energy, but it may be required if you need the VMC energy with high accuracy.
     * FN-DMC energy calculation to achieve desired accuracy (specified in the variable STD_ERR).
         ```
         rule ALL_VMC_DMC: